What do Rachel Reeves’ plans for growth mean for the economy?

 She said the plans are part of her “fight” for economic growth across the UK.

 But what does Ms Reeves mean by “growth”, and how does it affect normal people?
-The PA news agency explains.
+We look at what she has announced below

-When Rachel Reeves talks about growth, she is broadly talking about boosting the economy and, in doing so, making people and businesses a bit richer.
+When Ms Reeves talks about growth, she is broadly talking about boosting the economy and, in doing so, making people and businesses a bit richer.

 The main measurement we have for this is gross domestic product (GDP).